international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 - Chronometer connected at channel 1
 - BS11-BL (punching mode) with send last punch connected to the start gate at channel 2

 The jSh Radio gateway is connected to two SRR dongle to receive the Sportident time and via serial cable to the chronometer to receive the chronometer time.
 Everything is saved into a csv file.
+The computer time is saved, in order to know the latency.

 - **Output**: 4-chronometer-times.csv
 - **Output**: 4-sportident-times.csv